 Examples of Multi-Expert Interviews:

 The following Multi-Expert Interview is a good benchmark.

 - Ranks #1 in Google for “link building tools” (590 searches/month) for more than TWO YEARS!

 - Large quantity (55) of experts contributed (Neil Patel, Aleyda Solis, Gianluca Fiorelli, Matt McGee, Paddy Moogan, Nick Eubanks, etc.)

 - Experts each have good-sized audiences on social media, etc.

-Here are the stats on Open Site Explorer for this article.
+Here are the stats on Link Explorer (formerly Open Source Explorer) for this article.
 Not bad.
 Actually, they’re flippin’ great!

 Other Examples of Multi-Expert Interviews

 - What Content Marketers Want MarComm Pros To Know (Inflow)

 - Best Guitar Pedals?
 24 Builders Choose Favorites (Six String Soul)